Year in review: Top news stories in Sand Springs from 2020

 Our custodial staff will continue deep cleaning in our buildings during the extended closure.
 Our team is working on contingency plans regarding employees and students with additional guidance from the State Department of Education.
 The plan for continuation of instructional programming is being developed and will be communicated to families and students when finalized.
 Because this situation is fluid and changes continually, we want to ensure the best possible learning scenario for students.
 Our Child Nutrition Department is developing a plan to provide breakfast and lunch during the closure period.
 Please watch for more information later this week.

 “The big news is that schools will resume instruction as of April 6 with a distance learning model,” Sand Springs Superintendent of Schools, Sherry Durkee, said in a statement.
-“We understand there will be concerns, but we will work to the best of our ability to provide a quality program to our students.
-Know we will always put our students first.
-Please stay tuned to your email, district text messages, district social media sites and our website at www.sandites.org for updates.
+“We understand there will be concerns, but we will work to the best of our ability to provide a quality program to our students.”

-“As we launch on April 6, perhaps the best connection for you will be your child’s teacher(s).
-The best way to access staff is through email.
-We appreciate your patience as we begin a series of professional development meetings with our teachers next week to collaborate and roll out our plan.
-Understand it will take some time for our staff to answer all the questions you may have.”

 Only essential businesses are open to the public and that includes restaurants, however, the dining rooms are closed and some have started delivery or curbside pick-up.